edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 https://github.com/edbeeching/godot_rl_agents/assets/61947090/7bdc19ba-6e88-431d-b87b-7ec3e0ce1a7c

+> [!NOTE]
-Note: I found it difficult to control the robot with action repeat 10, and I removed a few episodes where the robot hit an enemy robot during recording so that they don't end up in the recorded demos file.
-I would recommend setting action repeat to a lower value like 6-8 (both in AIController and sync node in the two scenes mentioned previously).
-It's also possible to change the `speed up` property of the `sync` node while recording demos to make the process easier, as it will slow down or speed up the game according to the setting.
+> I found it difficult to control the robot with action repeat 10, and I removed a few episodes where the robot hit
+> an enemy robot during recording so that they don't end up in the recorded demos file.
+I would recommend setting action
+> repeat to a lower value like 6-8 (both in AIController and sync node in the two scenes mentioned previously).
+> Another way to make this easier is to drag the sync.gd script to Sync node in both training and testing scene.
+> An extended sync script is set in this example which set uses a 30 ticks per second physics setting, which is not
+> ideal for manual control.
+> It's also possible to change the `speed up` property of the `sync` node while recording demos to make the process
+> easier, as it
+> will slow down or speed up the game according to the setting.

 Once you are done recording, click on `x` to close the game window (do not use the `Stop` button in the editor as that will not save the file), and you will see `demo.json` in the filesystem.